sathvik8317/Railway-Data-Analysis/README.md

 ## License

-This project is licensed under [MIT LICENSE].
-See the LICENSE file for details.
+This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).